It's About Fighting, Not Just Shooting

 We've added our two cents over the continual debate about handgun calibers and the general consensus is basically all handgun calibers are weak sauce compared to more effective rifle bullets.

-What we need to focus on is our primary mission for carrying our handgun anyway -- we are prepared for a fight.
+What we need to focus on is why we are carrying our handgun in the first place -- WE ARE PREPARED FOR A FIGHT.
 The gun in gunfight is just the modifier.
 Just like fist in fistfight or knife in knifefight.

 Take this example of police officer Tim Gramins' shootout with a bank robbery suspect in Skokie, Ill.